RTXteam/RTX-KG2/README.md

 </details>

-Then exit screen (`ctrl-a d`).
 Note that there is no need to redirect `stdout` or `stderr` to a log file, when executing `build-kg2-snakemake.sh`; this is because the script saves its own `stdout` and `stderr` to a log file `~/kg2-build/build-kg2-snakemake.log`.
 You can watch the progress of your KG2 build by using this command:

     tail -f ~/kg2-build/build-kg2-snakemake.log